-We promise this isn’t another article blasting the millennial generation for wasting money on avocado toast.
+We promise this isn’t another article blasting the millennial generation for wasting money on avocado toast instead of using it for retirement investing.
 Nope.
 This is about some of the same old warnings that members of previous generations didn’t heed in their 20s and 30s — and that they now regret.
 Millennials: You have the knowledge at your fingertips to avoid these budgeting flubs that can lead to years of debt.
 Skip these pitfalls in your prime and you’ll set yourself up for success through retirement.
 Yes, even though that’s a long way off, you need to think about it right now.

 1. Overusing Credit Cards